-Contractual obligations at September 30, 2013 are as follows:
+Contractual obligations at December 31, 2013 are as follows:

 In thousands Payments Due by Period

 Total Less than 1 year 1-3 years 3-5 years More than 5 years

-Operating leases \$ 52,802 \$ 13,341 \$ 22,573 \$ 9,701 \$ 7,187
+Operating leases \$ 49,959 \$ 13,270 \$ 22,234 \$ 7,691 \$ 6,764

-Purchase commitments 32,748 32,748 - - -
+Purchase commitments 16,163 16,163

-Debt 294,363 13,410 33,963 246,990
+Debt 222,933 20,112 32,934 169,887

-Other 23,952 8,203 6,521 6,679 2,549
+Other 28,153 13,213 6,539 6,702 1,699

-Total (1) \$ 403,865 \$ 67,702 \$ 63,057 \$ 263,370 \$ 9,736
+Total (1) \$ 317,208 \$ 62,758 \$ 61,707 \$ 184,280 \$ 8,463

 (1) We may be required to make cash outlays related to our unrecognized tax benefits.
 However, due to the uncertainty of the timing of future cash flows associated with our unrecognized tax benefits, we are unable to make reasonably reliable estimates of the period of cash settlement, if any, with the respective taxing authorities.
-Accordingly, unrecognized tax benefits of \$6.1 million as of September 30, 2013 have been excluded from the contractual obligations table above.
-For further information on unrecognized tax benefits, see Note 9 to the accompanying consolidated financial statements.
+Accordingly, unrecognized tax benefits of \$6.1 million as of December 31, 2013 have been excluded from the contractual obligations table above.
+For further information on unrecognized tax benefits, see Note 10 to the accompanying consolidated financial statements.

 Operating Leases.
 We rent office space under operating leases expiring on various dates through 2024.
-Future rental payments required under our leases are an aggregate of approximately \$52.8 million.
-The terms of certain lease agreements require security deposits in the form of bank guarantees and a letter of credit in the amounts of \$3.0 million and \$1.6 million, respectively.
+Future rental payments required under our leases are an aggregate of approximately \$50.0 million.
+The terms of certain lease agreements require security deposits in the form of bank guarantees and a letter of credit in the amounts of \$1.7 million and \$2.2 million, respectively.
 In July 2013, we executed a lease for an eleven-year term to move our Lexington, Massachusetts operations to a new facility in Waltham, Massachusetts, that is expected to commence in the second half of calendar 2015.
-The table above includes the lease payments associated with our current lease but no future lease payments associated with the new facility as the lease is contingent on certain future events.
+The table above includes the lease payments associated with our current lease but no future lease payments associated with the new facility as the lease is contingent on certain future events, including the receipt by the landlord of certain building permits that have not yet all been approved.
+If the contingencies are resolved, the cash expected to be paid ratably over the initial eleven-year term of the lease is approximately \$119.6 million starting in September 2015, partially offset by a reduction in the commitments under our existing lease.

 Purchase Obligations.
-At September 30, 2013, we had unrecorded commitments under contract of \$32.7 million, which were principally composed of production and computer equipment purchases of approximately \$12.3 million, inventory purchase commitments of approximately \$11.9 million, and other unrecorded purchase commitments of approximately \$8.5 million.
+At December 31, 2013, we had unrecorded commitments under contract of \$16.2 million, which were principally composed of inventory purchase commitments of approximately \$7.7 million, production and computer equipment purchases of approximately \$5.6 million, and other unrecorded purchase commitments of approximately \$2.9 million.

 Debt.
 The term loan outstanding under our credit facility has repayments due on various dates through February 8, 2018, with the revolving loans due on February 8, 2018.
-Interest payable included in this table is based on the interest rate as of September 30, 2013 and assumes all revolving loan amounts outstanding will not be paid until maturity, but that the term loan amortization payments will be made according to our defined schedule.
+Interest payable included in this table is based on the interest rate as of December 31, 2013 and assumes all revolving loan amounts outstanding will not be paid until maturity, but that the term loan amortization payments will be made according to our defined schedule.